gpacifico/portfolio_goodness/README.md

 The other projects will be my individual work to showcase what I can do on my own.
 I will also include images and gifs of my projects to make it easier for anyone who wants to look at my portfolio.

+Each project will include a live link and a GitHub link.